wp-plugins/client-testimonials/readme.txt

 == Screenshots ==

-1. Screenshot of testimonials custom post.
+1. Screenshot of Client Testimonials Slide with one item
-2. Screenshot of testimonials custom post list.
+2. Screenshot of Client Testimonials Slide with three items
-3. Screenshot of testimonials widget back-end.
+3. Screenshot of Client Testimonials No Slide with three items
-4. Screenshot of testimonials widget front-end display.
+4. Screenshot of Client Testimonials Widget display
-5. Screenshot of testimonials front-end display.
+5. Screenshot of Client Testimonials TinyMce button
-6. Screenshot of testimonials front-end display as slider.
+6. Screenshot of Client Testimonials TinyMce button popup

 == Changelog ==